Mitigram/Minigram-Presentation/PITCHME.md

 @snapend

-@snap[south text-07]
+@snap[midpoint]

-This command will run the webpack tool that was installed in the node_modules folder, start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is dist/main.js).
+This command will run the webpack tool that was installed in the *node_modules* folder start with the index.js file, find any require statements, and replace them with the appropriate code to create a single output file (which by default is dist/main.js).

 @snapend
 ---